Taxus wallichiana: Growth

 It is a medium-sized evergreen coniferous tree growing to 10 m tall, similar to Taxus baccata and sometimes treated as a subspecies of it.
 The shoots are green at first, becoming brown after three or four years.
 The leaves are thin, flat, slightly falcate (sickle-shaped), 1.5–2.7 cm long and 2 mm broad, with a softly mucronate apex; they are arranged spirally on the shoots but twisted at the base to appear in two horizontal ranks on all except for erect lead shoots.
 It is dioecious, with the male and female cones on separate plants; the seed cone is highly modified, berry-like, with a single scale developing into a soft, juicy red aril 1 cm diameter, containing a single dark brown seed 7 mm long.
 The pollen cones are globose, 4 mm diameter, produced on the undersides of the shoots in early spring.

 Species

 Similar plants occurring further east through China to Taiwan, Vietnam and the Philippines are included in Taxus wallichiana as T. wallichiana var. chinensis (Pilger) Florin by some authors, but are more often treated as a separate species Taxus chinensis.

 Medicinal uses

 The tree has medicinal use in Ayurveda and Tibetan medicine.
 Taxus wallichiana is also a source of the chemical precursors to the anticancer drug paclitaxel (taxol).
 Taxus wallichiana is used for making tea by the Bhotiya tribal community in the Garhwal Himalaya.
 The stem bark of this species, which is locally known as thuner, is collected for this purpose.
 This species is also used as fuelwood by the local communities.
 In Himachal it is known to be medicine for some types of cancer.
+A high-quality phased genome of T. wallichiana has been sequenced, and collinearity analysis between it and other closely related species to gymnosperms has helped provide evidence explaining why Taxus species are the only plants providing a large-scale source of paclitaxel.
+Helping identify and annotate several CYP450 genes involved in the paclitaxel biosynthetic pathway.